calebd/SimpleAuth/Readme.markdown

 # SimpleAuth

 SimpleAuth is designed to do the hard work of social account login on iOS.
 It has a small set of public APIs backed by a set of "providers" that implement the functionality needed to communicate with various social services.
-You can read more about it [here](http://blog.calebd.me/introducing-simpleauth).

 SimpleAuth currently has the following providers: